fdiaz/SwiftInspector/README.md

 [![codecov](https://codecov.io/gh/fdiaz/SwiftInspector/branch/main/graph/badge.svg)](https://codecov.io/gh/fdiaz/SwiftInspector)
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-`SwiftInspector` is a command line tool built on top of [SwiftSyntax](https://github.com/apple/swift-syntax) to help inspect usage of classes, protocols, properties, etc in a Swift codebase.
+`SwiftInspector` is a command line tool and set of SPM libraries built on top of [SwiftSyntax](https://github.com/apple/swift-syntax). `SwiftInspector` reliably finds usages of classes, protocols, properties, etc. in a codebase by analyzing the Swift [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 ## Disclaimer